Car: Buy vs. Lease Calculator

 Why does buying dip below zero early?
 The line subtracts the car's current market value from cumulative costs paid.
 Early on the asset you own is worth more than what you've spent — a net gain.
 The line rises as the car depreciates and costs accumulate, crossing zero when costs exceed remaining value.

-Disclaimer: Results are estimates for educational purposes only.
+This calculator is for educational and informational purposes only.
+Results are estimates based on the inputs you provide and should not be taken as professional advice.
 Actual costs depend on specific vehicle, market conditions, credit score, insurer, and negotiated terms.
-Residual values are estimates - actual resale prices vary significantly by make, model, mileage, and condition.
-This calculator does not constitute financial advice.
+Residual values are estimates — actual resale prices vary significantly by make, model, mileage, and condition.
+Always consult a qualified financial advisor before decisions involving major financial commitments.
+Sources: Edmunds for residual-value benchmarks, Experian Automotive for average loan rates, Kelley Blue Book for cost-of-ownership methodology.